How to Remove WordPress Sidebar from Any Page/Post (Manually + Plugin Method)

 The first setting will remove everything from your page: header, footer, sidebar, comments.
 All you have left is a blank page which gives you a full control over your layout.
 This layout is suitable for creating a landing page.

-The second setting will eliminate sidebar, page title, and comments from the layout.
+The second setting will eliminate the sidebar in WordPress, page title, and comments from the layout.
 Fortunately, there is no empty area left.
 Your content area will be automatically stretched into full width to fill the layout.
 The second setting is ideal if you are using a page builder.

 3. No Sidebar Template

 The third setting will only remove sidebar from your layout.
 You can choose this if your WordPress theme doesn’t offer the No Sidebar option.
 The other elements and layout styling will not be affected.

 Although a sidebar in WordPress is helpful for placing widgets, sometimes you need to remove it from your template to get a better website appearance.
 We have provided you with 3 actionable guides, kindly choose the most appropriate one(s) for your needs.